keesiemeijer/php-basics-tutorial/README.md

 	3 => 'chicken',
 );
 ```
 As you can see, it was added at the end.
-We can now say the last array `element` has array `key` "3" with `value` "chicken".
+We can now say, "The last array element has array key `3` with array value `chicken`.

 #### Accessing Values from Numerical Arrays